I am a Holistic Health Practitioner, energy healer, podcaster, Atlanta local, period expert, sexual health educator, and so much more.

 A real period comes as part of the ebb and flow of your natural cycle, and while we can have a period without ovulation, a healthy period comes AFTER ovulation – and successful ovulation is how we get the amazing hormone – progesterone.

-Most HBC’s (hormonal birth control) work by suppressing ovulation (with the exception of the hormonal IUD).
+Most forms of hormonal birth control work by suppressing ovulation (with the exception of the hormonal IUD).

 What happens after the period?

 After your period ends, you’ll enter the phase.
 In this phase, the body begins preparing for ovulation.